storj/ipfs-go-ds-storj/README.md

 `STORJ_LOG_LEVEL` sets the log level.
 The default level is INFO.

 `STORJ_PACK_INTERVAL` can be set to change the packing interval.
 The default packing interval is 1 minute.
 If set to a negative duration, e.g. `-1m`, the packing job is disabled.

+`STORJ_DEBUG_ADDR` can be set to a specific `[host]:port` address to listen on for the debug endpoints.
+If not set, the debug endpoints is disabled.

 ## License